Tech180/sdmay23-14/tests/Phase2/ReadMe.txt

 ECU.c:
 - simulates an ECU (makes call to function in Bridge.c for each line where parameter passed in matches line from file)
+- delays between each call to Bridge.c by whatever the difference of time stamps are between current and last lines from file with the matching ECU type (ex: line 1: 123 ...
+00x, line 2: 223 ...
+00x = 100)

 Bridge.c
 - simulates Bridge (encrypt/decrypt, build CAN fd frames, etc)